-Unit members participating in a central office-initiated planned move shall receive one release day.
-A unit member may select one day of visiting teacher pay in lieu of the full day of release time.
+- 8.16.4.2 A unit member who does not receive at least a three-work day notice of a move shall receive an additional full day of release time. - 8.16.4.3 A unit member may select one day of visiting teacher pay in lieu of a full day of release time.